SaaS Content Writing: How to Boost Conversions & Engagement

 9. Case Studies

 Finally, we have case studies.
-Frankly speaking, case studies are one of those SaaS content types that’ll give you a headache creating.
+Frankly speaking, case studies are one of those SaaS content types that’ll give you a headache to create.
 They require quite a bit of investment too.
-But the best part is they can skyrocket your conversions.
+But the best part is they can skyrocket your conversion rate.

 Case studies show how a user found a solution to their pain point using a particular product.
 That’s the stuff potential customers usually look for before making a purchase.